open-feature/open-feature-operator/docs/feature_flag_source.md

         memory: 256Mi
 ```

-The relevant `FeatureFlagSources` are passed to the operator by setting the `openfeature.dev/featureflagsource` annotation, and is responsible for providing the full configuration of the injected sidecar.
+The relevant `FeatureFlagSources` are passed to the operator by setting the `openfeature.dev/featureflagsource` annotation, which provides the full configuration of the injected sidecar.

 ## Configuration Merging